tylertitsworth/5th-age-srd/Classes/Paladin.md

 ### Celestial Wings (8th Level+)

-Once per day, you can summon glowing wings of celestial origin on your back, to allow you to fly until the end of the battle or scene.
+Once per full recovery, you can summon glowing wings of celestial origin on your back, to allow you to fly until the end of the battle or scene.

 #### Winged Smite